Wicked Little Things: Plot

 Karen is disturbed by Emma's continued insistence that she met a new friend named Mary who lives in the mine.
 She even tells Karen that Mary has promised not to hurt her, but the other children might.
-Hanks ties up a pig outside the old Carlton mansion, and sees the children watching him.
+Hanks ties up a pig outside the old Carlton mansion and sees the children watching him.
 When he leaves, they devour the pig.
 Karen is astonished to find Emma outside one day, holding an old, coal-blackened doll, which she claims came from Mary.
 Hearing voices, Karen wanders over to the old Carlton mansion, where she is confronted by William Carlton.
 He tells her she does not own the house, but rather that she has an illegal "miner's lease" that actually belongs to him.
 Karen later finds a photo of Mary showing the same doll Emma now has.

 Sarah meets 3 other teenagers and begins hanging out with them.
 One night, they get spooked while parked in the woods, and one of the boys goes outside to investigate.
 When he doesn't return, the other boy goes out as well.
 They are subsequently attacked and killed by the children, with only Sarah escaping.
-When she returns home in a panic, she and Karen find that Emma is also missing.
-They run to the mine, and are confronted by all the children.
+When she returns home in a panic, she and Karen find that Emma is missing as well.
+They run to the mine and are confronted by all the children.
 While fleeing, they encounter William Carlton and try to get him to drive them to safety.
 The children arrive, however, and kill his driver.
 The three flee to Hanks' house.

-Inside, Hanks tells them that the children spare blood relatives (Mary Tunny and her brother, as well as Hanks' ancestors were among the children killed in the mine) but seek revenge on the Carlton bloodline.
+Inside, Hanks tells them that the children spare blood relatives (Mary Tunny and her brother, as well as Hanks' ancestors, were among the children killed in the mine) but seek revenge on the Carlton bloodline.
 William tries unsuccessfully to shoot the children, but it does not stop them.
 The four try to flee, but Hanks' truck does not start, and they hide in the barn.
 William hides in the loft, and the children enter.
-They slowly bypass the Tunnys and Hanks, and swarm William and murder him.
+They slowly bypass the Tunnys and Hanks and swarm William and murder him.
 Emma then emerges from the crowd of children, who allow Hanks and the Tunnys to leave.